matthewreagan/GIFPop/README.md

 ## Installation

+- Either download and run the .xcodeproj, or you can use the precompiled app (below)
 - If you have `gifsicle` installed, GIFPop will use your existing build for processing
 - If you don't have `gifsicle` installed, GIFPop will use the precompiled version bundled with app

 ### System Requirements

 - GIFPop currently targets macOS 10.9+

+## Precompiled Binary

+GIFPop is also available as a prebuilt (and unsigned) app here: [http://sound-of-silence.com/apps/GIFPop.zip](http://sound-of-silence.com/apps/GIFPop.zip) _(Last update: 10/16/2016)_

 ## Gifsicle